Dark theme

 2. Structure Your Presentation Well

 A well-structured presentation is always the shortest way to success.
 It is critical to organize your thesis presentation as it will help guide the audience through your research journey.
+Dividing your presentation into different sections, such as introduction, methodology, findings, and discussion, creates a logical flow and helps the audience follow your work more easily.
 It will make the flow of information logical and easier for the audience to follow and understand.

 Road Map